spack/spack/lib/spack/docs/workflows.rst

 #.
 Base image: the example starts from a minimal ubuntu.

 #.
 Installing as root: docker images are usually set up as root.
-   Since some autotools scripts might complain about this being unsafe, we set ``FORCE_UNSAFE_CONFIGURE=1`` to avoid configure errors.
+   Because some autotools scripts might complain that this os unsafe, we set ``FORCE_UNSAFE_CONFIGURE=1`` to avoid configure errors.

 #.
-Pre-install the spack dependencies, including modules from the packages.
+Preinstall the Spack dependencies, including modules from the packages.
-   This avoids needing to build those from scratch via ``spack bootstrap``.
+   This avoids having to build those from scratch via ``spack bootstrap``.
-   Package installs are followed by a clean-up of the system package index, to avoid outdated information and it saves space.
+   Package installs are followed by a cleanup of the system package index to avoid outdated information and save space.

 #.
-Install spack in ``/usr/local``.
+Install Spack in ``/usr/local``.
-   Add ``setup-env.sh`` to profile scripts, so commands in *login* shells can use the whole spack functionality, including modules.
+   Add ``setup-env.sh`` to profile scripts so that commands in *login* shells can use the whole Spack functionality, including modules.

 #.
 Install an example package (``tar``).
-   As with system package managers above, ``spack install`` commands should be concatenated with a ``&& spack clean -a`` in order to keep image sizes small.
+   As with system package managers above, ``spack install`` commands should be concatenated with a ``&& spack clean -a`` to keep image sizes small.

 #.
-Add a startup hook to an *interactive login shell* so spack modules will be
+Add a startup hook to an *interactive login shell* so Spack modules will be
    usable.

-In order to build and run the image, execute:
+To build and run the image, execute:

 .. code-block:: bash